haicy/FastHRCM/Readme.txt

 3. Example

-3.1 You can download the jar package and the test datasets at: https://github.com/haicy/FastHRCM/test
+3.1 You can download the executable jar package and the test datasets in the test directory.

 3.2 compress and decompress hg17_chr22.fa and hg18_chr22.fa, using hg13_chr22.fa as reference.
 The paths of reference file and to-be-compressed files are written in chr22.txt in turn.
     java -jar -Xmx20g FastHRCM.jar chr22.txt compress 6